dylanjcastillo/twitter-bot-python-aws-lambda/README.md

 - This is free unless you go crazy with it or use custom events for triggering the Lambda.
 Check the [AWS Free Tier](https://aws.amazon.com/free/) if you have any questions.
 Use at your own risk!
 - Current logic is very simple.
 The bot will post a random tweet avoiding posting repeating its last 3 tweets.
 If you want something more complex, you'll need to add it on your own.

+## Attributions

+The `createlambdalayer.sh` script comes from [this repository](https://github.com/aws-samples/aws-lambda-layer-create-script).